LeSean Thomas

 LeSean Thomas (born 1975) is an American television animation producer, director, animator, comic book artist, writer, character designer, and storyboard artist, based in Meguro, Tokyo.

-His recent, notable projects include the TV series Black Dynamite for Adult Swim, The Legend of Korra for Nickelodeon, Aaron McGruder's The Boondocks for Sony Pictures Television, Children of Ether on Crunchyroll, and the Netflix anime original series Cannon Busters and Yasuke.
+His recent projects include the TV series Black Dynamite for Adult Swim, The Legend of Korra for Nickelodeon, Aaron McGruder's The Boondocks for Sony Pictures Television, Children of Ether on Crunchyroll, and the Netflix anime original series Cannon Busters and Yasuke.

 Career

-Thomas' contributions as supervising character designer and co-director on seasons 1 and 2 of Adult Swim's animated series The Boondocks, helped propel the show to be nominated for an NAACP Image Award for Outstanding Comedy Series and win the honorary Peabody Award.
+Thomas' contributions as supervising character designer and co-director on seasons 1 and 2 of Adult Swim's animated series The Boondocks, helped the show to be nominated for an NAACP Image Award for Outstanding Comedy Series and win the honorary Peabody Award.

 His early production credits include character designer, layout and key animator on Showtime's web series WhirlGirl, assistant animator for Lizzie McGuire and storyboard artist for various shows such as Kim Possible on Disney Channel, Ben 10: Alien Force for Cartoon Network, The Batman, Batman: The Brave and the Bold and Green Lantern: First Flight, as well as supervising character designer for Superman/Batman: Public Enemies for Warner Bros.
 Animation.

-Thomas landed his first production deal with the late George Jackson's UBO Network, where he created an animated online series called BattleSeed.
+Thomas's first production deal was with George Jackson's UBO Network, where he created an animated online series called BattleSeed.
 Thomas wrote, produced and directed the series, which was presented at the New York Anime Film Festival in 2000.
 He produced a BattleSeed original animated trailer which aired in theaters as a promotional trailer for the Sci-Fi Channel.
 Thomas also provided production development for the action adventure movie UltraViolet.